Quick Tip: Questions

 - Expense: Limit (only 4 power pellets per map)

 Famous Puzzle Game

 - Defense: Line clear (removes clutter)

-- Expense: Random blocks (makes it hard to plan too far in advance)
+- Expense: Blocks come in random order (makes it hard to plan too far in advance)